 Each year, the family of the late Liz Tole, former extraordinary volunteer at RCES, presents the “Liz Tole Educational Excellence Award” to a deserving RCES staff member who exhibits the traits of kindness, generosity of spirit, honesty, and commitment, traits for which Mrs. Tole was loved by adults and children alike.
 The previous winners select each year’s recipient.
-Winners are announced at RCHS graduation.

 The Richard Lykes/Buddy Darden Endowed Scholarship is awarded to a RCHS Senior who enrolls in an accredited postsecondary institution immediately after graduation.
 Applicants must have a minimum 2.5 GPA the last two semesters.
 Preference is given to those who have greatest need, those who are the first in their family to attend college, and those who are pursuing an education in journalism, photography, architecture, design, or the arts.
 This award may be renewable through an application process for 3 subsequent years of study.
 Students must supply evidence of a GPA of at least 2.5 and proof of enrollment.
 Re-applies should check the Headwaters website for re-apply instructions after January 1st.